Can I Sue Convenience Stores or Gas Stations?

 - The burden of bearing the duty

-- The benefit to the community of recognizing a duty to act in a particular situation.
+- The benefit to the community of recognizing a duty to act in a particular situation

 The second element is breach of that duty.
-Someone breaches a duty of care if they fail to act as a “reasonably prudent person" in the same or similar circumstances.
+Someone breaches a duty of care if they fail to act as a reasonably prudent person in the same or similar circumstances.

 The term “reasonably prudent person" defines the legal standard.
 It represents how an average person would responsibly act in a certain situation.
-If the average person could have foreseen that someone might be hurt as a result of the challenged actions, those actions will likely be found to constitute a breach of duty.
+If the average person could have foreseen that someone might be hurt as a result of the challenged actions, those actions would likely be found to constitute a breach of duty.
 The breach issue is resolved by the jury, not a judge.

 The third element is causation.
 This element requires a specific link between the breach of duty and the next element, damages.
 There are two parts to causation.

 One is direct cause, or cause-in-fact.
 A breach is a direct cause if your injuries would not have occurred but for the breach.
 This can be seen as links in a chain.
 If you can connect all the links between the breach and your injuries, no matter how remote, then you can show direct cause.

 Another aspect of causation is proximate cause.
 Proximate cause requires that the damages resulting from the breach must be reasonably foreseeable.